samanthaafraser/filipkilibarda.github.io/_posts/2020-04-02-gdbrevgdb.md

 /bin/bash: ELF 64-bit LSB ... for GNU/Linux 3.2.0, stripped
 ```

-We'll use the `strace` command to trace the system calls that Bash makes while we press `Ctrl-r`,
+We'll use the `strace` command to trace the system calls that Bash makes while we press
-then use that information to set a catchpoint in GDB.
+<kbd>Ctrl-r</kbd>, then use that information to set a catchpoint in GDB.

 Run the newly compiled Bash and grab it's PID